UN-OCHA/rwint-api-doc/index.md

 <a name="method-list-fields"></a>
 #### Fields

-The `field` parameter is an object with 2 properties: `include` and `exclude`.
-Each property accepts an array of field or sub-field names.
+The `fields` parameter is an object with 2 properties: `include` and `exclude`.
+Each property accepts an array of field names.

+> This `fields` parameter is not to be confused with `fields` as parameters for a `query`.
+These influence which fields are returned, not which are searched in.

 For field names, refer to the entity description as returned by the **info** method.
+If no `fields` parameter is specified, the default is returned.
+See [info](#method-info).

-Adding a **container** field that defaults to `common` to the `include` property returns all the sub-fields:
+Adding a [container](#container-fields) field that defaults to [common](#common-fields) to the `include` property returns all the sub-fields:

 ```json
 {